Ethan-Hill/dcfe/README.md

 ### Things to be implemented

-- [x] Workiing generation of folders and index files
+- [x] Working generation of folders and index files
 - [ ] Implement [Chalk]([https://link-url-here.org](https://github.com/chalk/chalk)) for pretty console logs

 More to come.